chipsalliance/chisel/docs/src/explanations/printing.md

 printf(cf"myUInt = $myUInt%c") // myUInt = !
 ```

-We recognize that the format specifiers are verbose, so we are working on a more concise syntax.

 #### Aggregate data-types

 Chisel provides default custom "pretty-printing" for Vecs and Bundles.
 The default printing of a Vec is similar to printing a Seq or List in Scala while printing a Bundle is similar to printing a Scala Map.